Sweet Smiles: 10 Sweet Tooth Tips For The Scary Halloween Temptations

 Some people have a stronger sweet tooth than others.
 At times, a hyperactive sweet tooth craving can be a signal that you’re not eating a nutrient-dense diet.
 Sugars also release serotonin, which boosts your mood.
 If you regularly consume sugary foods it can become a habit and you begin to crave these types of foods.

 Craving is one thing, but when you consume the sugar-filled foods as a habit, it can become damaging to your teeth.
 This Halloween, don’t let the little sugar monster control and consume you.
 Put your dukes up and be ready to fight your sweet tooth with these helpful tips.

-2. If you do want to have a sweet, choose ones that won’t remain in your mouth a long time.
+- If you do want to have a sweet, choose ones that won’t remain in your mouth for a long time.
 Hard candies stay in your mouth for a long time as you gradually suck them.
-This can lead to an increased risk for tooth decay.
+This can lead to an increased risk of tooth decay.

 - Drink fluoridated water.
 This will help prevent tooth decay.
 Water also helps in washing away foods and sugars that want to hang around in your mouth.

 - Maintain a healthy diet.
 Foods rich in protein, calcium and vitamins and minerals help your body feel satisfied.
 Fill your body with rich and nutritious foods, so your sugar cravings won’t have space to roam around and then rear its ugly head.

 - If you choose to venture into the sweet aisle, sneak in and search for sweet gum with the ADA seal.
 According to the American Dental Association, chewing sugarless gum for 20 minutes after meals can help reduce tooth decay.
 It works this way because it increases your saliva flow, which aids in washing out food and neutralizing the acid in your mouth produced by bacteria.